joelchrono12/website/_posts/2026-09-15-summer-games-completed.md

 ![Collage with artwork of the completed games](/assets/img/blogs/2026-09-15-summer-games.webp)

-And here are some extra thoughts of you want---most of them have reviews you can check out.
+And here are some extra thoughts if you want---most of them have reviews you can check out.

 ### [Hades](/blog/hades/)